jostylr/literate-programming-book/manuscript/what.md

 At the next level of understanding, it allows one to sculpt the code to fit the human mind.
 The most interesting bits can be placed first.
 Or the overall structure can be laid out first.
-Whatever makes more sense.
+Whatever makes more sense, it can be done that way.
 Much like how a story may be laid out in non-chronological order for maximum impact of the human reading it, so too does literate programming enable the organization of code for maximal human understanding by shedding the dependency on what the